 User Experience (UX) design is all about developing digital products that are intuitive, user-friendly, and efficient.
 One critical concept in UX design is “affordance,” a principle that extensively influences how users interact with interfaces.
 In this article, we will discover what is affordance in UX, the importance of affordance in UX design, its types, how to create exceptional affordance in UX, the essential differences between affordance and signifiers, and how affordances are used in the UI and UX design services.

 What is Affordance?

-The term “affordance” was first introduced by psychologist James Gibson in 1970th.
+The term “affordance” was first introduced by psychologist James Gibson in 1970.
 Gibson used this term to describe the actions people consider possible when interacting with an object, usually based on their perception or knowledge about it.
 We can say all the objects around us have affordances.
-For instance, a button that you use to scroll this article, a chair affords you to sit on it now, and a door affords you to open it.
+For instance, a button that you use to scroll this article, a chair that allows you to sit on it now, and a door that allows you to open it.
 Learning the affordances of our environment is an integral part of our socialization.

 Affordance is everywhere

 As mentioned before, psychologist James Gibson coined “affordance” in 1977, referring to all action possibilities with an object based on the user’s physical capabilities.
 A chair, for example, can be used to sit on, stand on, throw, or do other functions.
 Clear affordances are essential for usability.
 Users will use their conceptual model to map out the possible uses of an object.

 The brief answer to what is affordance in UX Is that affordance, coined by cognitive psychologist James J. Gibson in the 1970s, refers to an object or interface’s perceived or intuitive usability.
 The visual, physical, or functional cues suggest how an object should be used.